margelo/react-native-worklets-core/docs/USAGE.md

 ### Memoize

-Both the `runAsync` and `runOnJS` functions are convenience methods for `prepareRunAsync` and `prepareRunOnJS`.
+Both the `runAsync` and `runOnJS` functions are convenience methods for `createRunAsync` and `createRunOnJS`.
 For frequent calls, prefer the `prepare...` equivalent instead to memoize the caller function.

 ### Hooks